-9.2 A Member of the Cabinet may also be a Member of the Housing Review Panel and a but the approach when establishing the Groups will be to establish groups that best serve the topics under consideration.
-A flexible approach will be taken.
+9.2 A Member of the Cabinet may also be a Member of the Housing Review Panel and a Complaint Panel.

-Complaint Panel.

-- 9.3 The Council will appoint 3-a number of Challenge Member Working Groups Panels annually.
-These Groups will generally be based around covering the following areas:-
+- 9.3 The Council will appoint a number of Member Working Groups annually.
+These Groups will generally be based around the following areas:-

-- (a) Your Strong Council
+- (a) Strong Council

-- (b) Your PlaceStrong Finances
+- (b) Strong Finances

-- (c) Your Strong Communities y
+- (c) Strong Communities